Blount County Vehicle Impound Guide

 If you're struggling to afford the impound fees, consider these options:

-• Payment plans (some lots offer this): Contact the impound lot and ask if they offer payment plans.
-Some may be willing to work with you.
+• Ask About a Payment Plan: Contact the impound lot and inquire if they offer payment plans.
+Some lots may be willing to work with you, but this is not guaranteed.

 After Retrieval